NickBernhoft/NickBernhoft/README.md

 - 👋 Hi, I’m @NickBernhoft
 - 👀 I’m interested in software that does fun and interesting things.
 - 🌱 I’m currently learning Git! im pretty new to it.
-- 📫 How to reach me: nick bernhoftprofessional@gmail.com
+- 📫 How to reach me: nickbernhoftprofessional@gmail.com
 - ⚡ Fun fact: I began my Education in Mechanical Engineering before changing to Computer Science.

 <!---